 Notice of Privacy Practices

-Every year, we’re required to send you specific information about your rights, your benefits and more.
-This can use up a lot of trees, so we’ve combined a couple of these required annual notices.
+Protecting your personal health information is important.
+Each year, we are required to send you specific information about your rights, your benefits and more.
+This can use up a lot of trees, so we have combined a couple of these required annual notices.
 Please take a few minutes to read about:

 Want to save more trees?
 Fax us at 651-768-1309 to request a copy of this notice.
 Please include your email address in the fax request.

 When it comes to handling your health information, we follow state laws, which are sometimes stricter than the federal HIPAA privacy law.
 This notice explains your rights and our duties under state law.
 It applies to health, dental, vision and life insurance benefits you may have.

 Your state may give you additional rights to limit sharing your health information.
 Please call the Customer Service phone number on your ID card for more details.

 Your personal information Your nonpublic (private) personal information (PI) identifies you and it is often gathered in an insurance matter.
 You have the right to see and correct your PI.
 We may collect, use and share your PI as described in this notice.
 Our goal is to protect your PI because your information can be used to make judgments about your health, finances, character, habits, hobbies, reputation, career and credit.
 We may get your PI from others, such as doctors, hospitals or other insurance companies.
 We may also share PI with others outside of our company — without your approval, in some cases.
 But we take reasonable measures to protect your information.
 If an activity requires us to give you a chance to opt out, we will let you know.
 We will also tell you how you can let us know you do not want your PI used or shared for an activity you can opt out of.
 HIPAA notice of privacy practices We keep the health and financial information of our current and former members private as required by law, accreditation standards and our own rules.
 We are also required by federal law to give you this notice to explain your rights and our legal duties and privacy practices.